Kids and Vitamins: A Baby's First Year

 One of the most common questions parents ask me is “Should my child be taking a vitamin?”
 I know there is so much information out there — it’s hard to find a clear, reliable source that has the information you need.
 Here’s what to know:

 According to the American Academy of Pediatrics, healthy children who eat a well-balanced diet don’t need extra vitamin supplementation.
 But not every infant or toddler falls into that category.
-Some things to consider:
+The following are some things to consider.

 Who May Need Vitamins